siangernlow/tp/docs/UserGuide.md

 ### Exiting the program

-If you want to exits the program, you can use the following command.
+If you want to exit the program, you can use the following command.

 Format: `exit`